basilfx/EFM2RIOT/efm2riot/templates/doc/Board.md

         Configured at 1 Hz interval, the RTC will overflow each 194 days.
 When using the ticker-to-calendar mode, this interval is extended artificially.
     {% else %}
         However, this board MCU family has support for a 32-bit *Real-Time Clock and Calendar*, which can be configured in ticker mode **or** calendar mode.
-Therefore, only one of both peripherals can be supported.
+Therefore, only one of both peripherals can be enabled at the same time.

         Configured at 1 Hz interval, the RTCC will overflow each 136 years.
     {% endif %}